UbiquityRobotics/learn/misc/troubleshooting.md

 7) Now we check the robot model.

 run `rostopic echo /tf_static`.
-The output should look like the following.
+The output should be similar to the following (though formatted differently).

 <div>